🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 🏨 Best Areas to Stay

-South Bank: walkable to GOMA, the river, and Parklands.
-Fortitude Valley: best dining and nightlife access.
-New Farm: residential neighbourhood character.
+South Bank: walkable to GOMA & Parklands.
+Fortitude Valley: best dining and nightlife.
+New Farm: residential character.
 CBD: transport access and proximity to all tour pickup points.
+See the full neighbourhood breakdown above.

 ⏰ Best Timing

 Arrive Tuesday evening so your three full days include a Wednesday (Eumundi Markets day).
-Book Day 3 tours before booking accommodation — the Sunshine Coast Wednesday/Saturday departures fill ahead of weekday options, especially in school holidays.
+Book Day 3 tours before booking accommodation — the Sunshine Coast Wednesday/Saturday departures fill ahead of weekday options, especially in school holidays (April, July, September, December).

 📱 Apps to Download

-Translink Journey Planner (bus/train/ferry), Uber or DiDi (rideshare), OpenTable or Fork (restaurant reservations), Queensland National Parks app (trail maps for Lone Pine, Noosa NP, and the Glass House Mountains).
+Translink (bus/train/ferry), Uber or DiDi (rideshare), OpenTable or The Fork (restaurant reservations), Queensland National Parks app (trail maps for Lone Pine, Noosa NP, Glass House Mountains).

 Is 3 days enough for Brisbane?